-Estate Planning -- Keep Track of Passwords, Access Keys and PINs
+Estate Planning for Your Digital Legacy: How To Keep Track of Passwords, Access Keys, and PINs

 Make a List of Each Service and Its Access Information

-Finally, once you have come up with your strategy for storing important passwords and access information, compile a list of important services and corresponding access information (logins, passwords, access keys, PINs, etc).
-Common things to consider putting on your list are:
+Once you have a strategy for storing account logins and access information, make a list of equipment and services that use access information (logins, passwords, access keys, PINs, etc.).
+For example:

 - Email accounts

-It is also recommended that you include a description next to each item.
+Include a description next to each item on the list.
 For instance, a description of the assets held in an account, or the types of documents found in an online storage location.
-Lastly, remember to periodically update this information as the means of access and your passwords may change over time.
+Now you are ready to put this information into storage.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help